- Cate Blanchett is best known as an actress, with two Oscars under her belt

 Roman Robert Upton

 The second eldest in the Blanchett-Upton clan is Roman, who was born April 23, 2004.
-Although the family mostly opts for privacy, the 17-year-old has been seen out with his mom on several red carpet occasions, making an appearance at the Critic’s Choice Awards back in 2014 as well as the 2018 SIHH trade show in Geneva, Switzerland, reported the Daily Mail.
+Although the family mostly opts for privacy, the teen has been seen out with his mom on several red carpet occasions, making an appearance at the Critic’s Choice Awards back in 2014 as well as the 2018 SIHH trade show in Geneva, Switzerland, reported the Daily Mail.

 Cate discussed the thought process behind her kids’ names during a 2020 appearance on Jimmy Kimmel Live!, revealing that Roman’s name was inspired by the filmmaker Roman Polanski, causing some to raise eyebrows, considering the director’s convictions as a child sex offender.
 Cate then noted that it was “also the French word for book,” reported People, steering away from the potential drama around the associations with the name.